 Georgios Leventis is member of the research group and PhD candidate at the Geospatial Analytics Research Lab of the Department of Civil Engineering and Geomatics at Cyprus University of Technology (CUT), directed by Prof. Phaedon Kyriakidis.
-His research interests include -among others- Spatial Analysis, Cultural Heritage, use of Data Mining techniques, training of Neural Networks for Machine and Deep Learning.
+His research interests include -among others- Spatial Analysis, Agent-Based Modeling, Cultural Heritage, use of Data Mining techniques, training of Neural Networks for Machine and Deep Learning.

 Georgios conducted his bachelor studies at the Department of Cultural Technology and Communication at the University of Aegean, where he was being given with the necessary background towards the use of Informatics and New Technologies within the multidisciplinary field of Cultural Heritage (CH).